Overcoming Sports Injuries – The New Way Back©

 Every serious sports related injury has a serious mental and emotional component.
-The current treatment model for sports related injuries usually examines the physical nature of the injury.
+The current treatment model for sports related injuries examines the physical nature of the injury.
 This approach leaves the mental and emotional impact of the injury untreated.
-These mental and emotional blocks effect the athlete prior to surgery , during the entire recovery process, and can show real intensity when the athlete has been cleared to play.
+Mental and emotional issues and concerns can effect the athlete prior to surgery , during the recovery process, and can show up with devastating intensity when the athlete has been cleared to play.

-Our team members are trained in specific treatment protocols to help the athlete break through this unresolved and complex aspect of sports injuries.
-Teaching the brain and nervous system how to process and integrate the overwhelming anxiety, fear of re-injury, loss, frustration, and anger helps the injured athlete restore confidence, focus, intensity and return to play without the fear of re-injury that haunts so many injured athletes.
+Our team members are trained in specific treatment protocols to help the athlete break through the unresolved and complex aspects of serious sports related injuries.
+Teaching the brain and nervous system how to process and integrate the overwhelming anxiety, fear of re-injury, loss, frustration, depression, anxiety and anger helps the injured athlete restore confidence, focus, passion and return to play absent of the crippling fear of re-injury that haunts so many injured athletes.

 Athletic injuries vary in their severity and the length of recovery.
 When an athlete undergoes any type of sports injury there is a standard order of care provided to the injured athlete.
 Each sprained ankle, knee injury, dislocated shoulder, concussion, arm injury, or serious fall is evaluated by the team trainer.
 If further care is required the athlete visits a massage therapist, physical therapist, physician, chiropractor, or orthopedic surgeon.

 The athlete then goes through an extensive rehab process that can last a few weeks with minor injuries or up to a year with a more serious injuries like an ACL or Tommy John injury.